acryps/environment/readme.md

 Modifiers may be added to the names in the package configuration
 - `…?default`: Set a default value which will be accepted when the user does not provide a value
 - `+…`: Require a numeric value

+Adding an uppercase letter in the variables name will automatically be expanded with a `_`: `accessKey` → `ACCESS_KEY`

+## Node Options
+Options for node can still be used, just add them before your modules location `node --max-old-space-size=16192 index.js` → `environment --max-old-space-size=16192 index.js`

+The child program will be executed with the same node as environment (using `process.execPath`)